patmorin/fatripar/README.md

 ## Using the code

 If you want to use the code in your own project, the class you're probably interested in is the `tripod_partition` class.
 It produces a partition X, where H = G/X is the graph that appears in the strong product above.
+In other words, the `tripod_partition` class produces a partition X where G/X has treewidth at most 3 and each part is the union of three vertical paths in a BFS tree.

+The `monopod_partition` class produces a partition X where G/X has treewidth at most 6 and each part is a single vertical path in a BFS tree.

+The `bipod_partition` class produces a partition X where G/X has treewidth at most 4 and each part is the union of two vertical paths in a BFS tree.